-Given the small amplitude of the Rayleigh-scattering signals (in temperature and $E$-mode polarization), a most likely first detection will come from the cross-correlation between the primary CMB fluctuations and the Rayleigh-scattering signal.
-In practice, this will be achieved by looking for a frequency-dependent correlation between a low-frequency map (with negligible contribution from Rayleigh scattering) and the foreground-cleaned high-frequency maps provided by \pcam.

-Despite several experiments targeting CMB anisotropies on large scales from space (e.g.~{\it Planck};~\cite{planck/2020}), as well as on smaller scales from the ground (e.g.~ACT~\cite{Thornton:2016wjq} and SPT~\citep{Austermann:2012ga}), there has not been any reported detection of Rayleigh scattering of CMB photons.
-From Fig.~\ref{fig:SN_CCAT_PLANCK}, we note that {\it Planck} observed the CMB with sufficient depth that a statistical detection of the CMB-Rayleigh cross-correlation could have been possible in principle.
-Astrophysical foregrounds, as well as the limited sensitivity of {\it Planck} in polarization, are likely to have prevented a first detection. \pcam will produce polarization maps with unprecedented resolution and sensitivity.
-It will also measure foreground contamination on small scales at very high frequencies which will help to characterize their behavior and eventually mitigate their impact on cosmological observables.
-Therefore, our current aim is to combine {\it Planck}, \pcam as well as SO Large Aperture Telescope to establish a first detection of cosmological Rayleigh scattering.
+The first detection of the Rayleigh signal will be in cross-correlation with the primary CMB.
+Despite several experiments measuring CMB anisotropies on large scales from space (e.g.~{\it Planck};~\cite{planck/2020}), as well as on smaller scales from the ground (e.g.~ACT~\cite{Thornton:2016wjq} and SPT~\citep{Austermann:2012ga}), there has not been any reported detection of Rayleigh scattering of CMB photons.
+As highlighted in Fig.~\ref{fig:SN_CCAT_PLANCK} {\it Planck} observed the CMB with sufficient depth that in principle a statistical detection of the CMB-Rayleigh cross-correlation could have been possible.
+The presence of astrophysical foregrounds, as well as limited sensitivity of {\it Planck} in polarization, are likely to have prevented a first detection.

-As shown in Fig.~\ref{fig:SN_CCAT_PLANCK}, the raw sensitivity of \pcam suggests that a detection of Rayleigh scattering is possible.
-However, since FYST is a ground-based observatory, the atmosphere will hinder the extraction of the cosmological information from large-scale anisotropies.
+Similarly, Fig.~\ref{fig:SN_CCAT_PLANCK} shows that the raw sensitivity of \pcam would be sufficient for a detection of the Rayleigh scattering signal.
+Because \pcam will produce polarization maps with unprecedented resolution and sensitivity and it will measure foreground contamination on small scales at very high frequencies (see Section \ref{sec:RS_foregrounds}), theoretically this would benefit detectability prospects.
+However, FYST is a ground-based observatory, and the atmosphere will hinder the extraction of the cosmological information from large-scale anisotropies.
 This is especially true in temperature, as highlighted in Fig.~\ref{fig:SN_CCAT_PLANCK}.
-Atmospheric effects should have less of an impact on the observation of polarization fluctuations and \pcam will provide decisive information in currently unobserved regimes (high frequencies and small angular scale polarization anisotropies).
+Atmospheric effects should have less of an impact on the observation of polarization fluctuations and \pcam will provide complimentary information in currently unobserved regimes (high frequencies and small angular scale polarization anisotropies).

-Finally, we stress that the CCAT-prime noise model is currently calibrated on available ACT measurements.
-However, FYST will be located at a site 500\,m above ACT, likely making our treatment of $\ell_\mathrm{knee}$ for CCAT-prime conservative.